Gourav2K/Face_Recognition/README.md

 - If identified, the face is marked by a rectangle around it with the corresponding name.

 This model runs with an average accuracy of over 97% and hence is very efficient and reliable.

+## 2. Face Recognition using Facenet and mtcnn
+Work in progress...